brmson/dataset-sts/anssel-wang/README.md

 	jacana/tree-edit-data/answerSelectionExperiments/data

 pseudo-XML files to a much more trivial CSV format compatible with anssel-yodaqa/.

 In harmony with the other papers, we use the filtered version that keeps only samples with less than 40 tokens.  "train-all" is a larger dataset with noisy labels (automatically rather than manually labelled).

+Note that all the papers use only questions that have at least one positive and one negative sample for training and evaluation.
+This is the default mode of pysts load_anssel().

 Licence
 -------